Water Infrastructure Criteria

 Water-related investments account for an enormous part of the capital assets of developed countries, and are a huge part of investments being undertaken in developing economies.
-A recent Intergovernmental Panel on Climate Change (IPCC) report shows that substantial climate adaptation infrastructure will be required to ensure future clean and secure water supplies.
-A clear understanding of what sorts of investments are consistent with improving the climate resilience of water assets will help bond investors quickly determine the environmental credentials of water-related green and Climate Bonds.
+In 2008, the Intergovernmental Panel on Climate Change (IPCC) report showed the complex links between climate change and the distribution and supply of fresh water.
+Substantial infrastructure will be required to ensure clean and secure water supplies as the climate changes.
+A clear understanding of what sorts of investments are consistent with improving the climate resilience of water assets will help bond investors quickly determine the environmental credentials of water-related green bonds.

 Oct 2016: Phase 1 Criteria released

-Water Criteria development has been led by a consortium consisting of the Climate Bonds Initiative, AGWA, Ceres, CDP and the World Resources Institute (WRI).
-To create the Criteria, the consortium convened a Technical Working Groups (TWG) and an Industry Working Group (IWG) with representatives from investors, public utilities, water NGOs and international policy bodies from around the world.
+The development of the Water Infrastructure Criteria has been led by the Water Consortium, which consists of the Climate Bonds Initiative, Ceres, World Resources Institute (WRI), CDP and the Alliance for Global Water Adaptation (AGWA), which is supported by Stockholm International Water Institute (SIWI).
+To create the Criteria, the Water Consortium convened a Technical Working Group (TWG) and an Industry Working Group (IWG) with representatives from investors, public utilities, water NGOs and international policy bodies from around the world.

 Alliance for Global Water Adaptation